andreasthoelke/dotvim/help.md

 leader2 gL  - now uses FzfPreviewGitLogs.
 Enter shows a diff.
 :Flog (return on commit to view div, 'q' to close), <c-n/p> to see diffs. help Flog

+### Checkout and test a previous commit
+Commit all current changes
+Use FzfCommits / 2l gl to copy a commit hash with c-y run git checkout <commit-hash>
+test things then get back using "git checkout main"

 ### Quick save shortcuts
 lead lead gS - git status in float win lead lead gC - git commit -a (all changes! - not just staged)